RUAL Documentation

 Flows

 A flow is a group of connected blocks within a blueprint.
-Each flow has a specific starting block that determines its type and purpose.
+Each flow has a starting block that determines its type and purpose.
 A single blueprint can contain multiple flows of different types.

 Flow Types